thiedelab/microstructureInference/README.md

 ./scripts/data_analyses_01_mapping_diffractionPattern_to_BraggDiskTable/DATA_ANALYSES_01_map_diffPatt_to_BraggDiskTable.sh
 ```

-#### How to map experimental diffraction patterns to corresponding orientations
+#### How to predict orientations from experimental 4D-STEM diffraction patterns